Practical guide

 What is the easiest way to run an LLM locally?

 Ollama on macOS, Windows, or Linux.
-Install Ollama, run 'ollama run llama3', and you have a working local LLM in minutes.
+Install it, run 'ollama run' followed by a model name, and you have a working local LLM in minutes.
 LM Studio is a similarly easy GUI option.

 What hardware do I need to run an LLM locally?